atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I
 ft,
 *
-, called. — She spent the greatest: part of f the night in tears.
+, called. --She spent the greatest: part of f the night in tears.
 «
 The. first news she heard in the morning was, that the post man had brought « a letter from the farm, to Mrs. Selby.,
-Mrs. Selby, just casting her eyes care lessly on the superscription, tossfed it on her dreshng table. — It will keep cold" r — said she— — Maria, let us go to breakfast."
+Mrs. Selby, just casting her eyes care lessly on the superscription, tossfed it on her dreshng table. --It will keep cold" r --said she----Maria, let us go to breakfast."
 %
 0
 Scarce had they sat down with Charles,, when a card was delivered to Mrs.